 The format of the FA Cup has not deviated too much in its existence.
 Qualifying rounds were put in place in 1889 for those teams outside the Football League, while those in the top four tiers of hierarchy take their place in the competition proper.

 The 128 teams who make it into Round 1 play off in a straight knockout format.
-The winner moves into the hat for the next round, where another draw will take place to determine which teams come up against each other; the tournament is not played out in a bracket.
+The winner moves into the hat for the next round, where another draw will take place to determine which teams come up against each other.
+The tournament does not use a bracket.

 Aside from winning your match outright, there are other ways in which you can progress.
-Should the two teams be tied after 90 minutes, there will be a replay staged around 10 days later, with the away side getting the chance to host the match.
+If the two teams are level after 90 minutes, the teams play a replay game.
+The away team from the first game gets to host the replay.

 SEE MORE: Schedule of FA Cup games on US TV and streaming